During my prayer and devotion time on Dec 20th, 2024, a short rhyme came to mind as a tool to help me focus my mindset for the day:

 Though You reign from heav’n above,

-Here You hear us in Your love.
+Here You listen in Your love.

 Hail, O kingdom of Your Son!